digital-asset/ghc-lib/README.md

 The `ghc-lib` Hackage package is licensed under the [BSD-3-Clause license](https://www.haskell.org/ghc/license.html), just like GHC itself.
 This repo, including the [examples](https://github.com/digital-asset/ghc-lib/tree/master/examples) and the [script that generates `ghc-lib`](https://github.com/digital-asset/ghc-lib/tree/master/ghc-lib-gen), are licensed under the [BSD-3-Clause OR Apache-2.0 license](https://github.com/digital-asset/ghc-lib/blob/master/LICENSE).

 ## Creating `ghc-lib`

+We create `ghc-lib` by taking a checkout of GHC, and combining the `ghc` package with various dependencies it is tightly tied to (e.g. `template-haskell`) in one new `ghc-lib.cabal`.
+That new package depends on a few generated outputs (which we build using the GHC build system) and some [Cmm files](https://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Cmm) (which we hack around by editing the Haskell source, because Cabal support for Cmm files is highly ropey).
+The [`ghc-lib-gen` directory](https://github.com/digital-asset/ghc-lib/tree/master/ghc-lib-gen) contains a script that puts all the pieces together.

 To build `ghc-lib` you'll need clones of this repository and the [GHC repository](https://git.haskell.org).
 In a bash shell, build with the following commands.